-A ‘possible’ tornado caused damage overnight in New Orleans
+A damaging tornado struck New Orleans early Wednesday morning

+The Weather Service was out surveying damage Wednesday afternoon to determine whether a tornado did touch down.
+The agency issued a tornado warning at 2:08 a.m.
+Central time when strong rotation was detected in a thunderstorm.

-A power pole was knocked onto a car at the intersection of Cohn and Lowerline Streets in New Orleans, where the roadway was blocked by a fallen tree.
+A power pole was knocked onto a car at the intersection of Cohn and Lowerline streets in New Orleans, where the roadway was blocked by a fallen tree.
 Debris was reportedly scattered in New Orlean’s Federal City neighborhood on the corner of Behrman and Opelousas avenues.

 Images posted to social media revealed structural damage to homes, including what appeared to be a large beam tossed into a building.